iw4p/proxy-scraper/README.md

 # Proxy scraper and checker

-Scrape and check more than 600 HTTP proxies in less than 20 seconds.
+Scrape more than 1K HTTP proxies in less than 2 seconds.

 Scraping fresh public proxies from 4 different sources: